 Registered Nurse, Associate Degree

-The Nursing Program at Renton Technical College is currently planning for an Associate Degree Nursing Cohort starting Spring Quarter 2017.
+The Nursing Program at Renton Technical College is currently planning for an Associate Degree Nursing Cohort starting Fall Quarter 2017.
 This is contingent on Washington State Nursing Commission approval.
-More information about the changes underway at RTC nursing can be found at RTC.edu/nursing-changes.
-We will be accepting applications for approximately six open slots at the end of January, 2017 using a selective admission process.
-More specific information will be posted regarding this process.
+The program will accept applications for approximately 24 openings using a selective admission process.
 Please see the entry requirements.

 Information sessions are held on Thursday mornings from 9:30 - 10:30 a.m.
 Limited space is available, call (425) 235-5840 to reserve a seat.